Posted on November 4, 2013

 Pennsylvania law allows the State Police to temporarily delay a firearm transfer to determine whether a misdemeanor conviction involved domestic violence that would disqualify the purchaser under federal law.

 B. Time for a Background Check under Licensing Laws: State laws that require a person to obtain a license or certificate before purchasing a firearm can provide law enforcement with longer periods of time to conduct a background check on the applicant.
 In the District of Columbia, a dealer cannot deliver a firearm unless the buyer has obtained a registration certificate from the Chief of Police.
 The Chief has 60 days from the date the application is received to determine “through inquiry, investigation, or otherwise,” whether the applicant is entitled and qualified to receive a certificate.
-See the Licensing of Gun Owners or Purchasers Policy Summary for more information about licensing procedures.
+See our summary on Licensing Gun Owners & Purchasers for more information about licensing procedures.

 7. The Scope of the Search: Certain states, such as Connecticut and Florida, require the agency conducting the background check to search any state or local records that are available.
 Other states are more specific about which records must be searched during a background check.
 Most state background check laws require a search of NICS and state criminal history records, as well as other records as described below.

 A. Mental Health Records: Although persons who have been adjudicated as mental defectives or involuntarily committed to mental institutions are prohibited by federal law from possessing firearms, not all mental health records have been reported to NICS.
-Detailed discussion of state laws governing mental health reporting is contained in our Mental Health Reporting Policy Summary.
-As a result of the inadequacy of the states’ reporting of mental health records to NICS, seven states explicitly require a search of in-state mental health files as part of the background check process (California, Connecticut80 Illinois, Massachusetts, Minnesota, New York,81 Oregon, Pennsylvania, and Washington).
-Three states (Hawaii, Minnesota, and New Jersey)82 require the purchaser to authorize a search of mental health files as part of the background check process.83 In Minnesota, the authorization also applies to certain alcohol and drug abuse records.
+Detailed discussion of state laws governing mental health reporting is contained in our summary on Mental Health Reporting.
+As a result of the inadequacy of the states’ reporting of mental health records to NICS, seven states explicitly require a search of in-state mental health files as part of the background check process (California, Connecticut82 Illinois, Massachusetts, Minnesota, New York,83 Oregon, Pennsylvania, and Washington).
+Three states (Hawaii, Minnesota, and New Jersey)84 require the purchaser to authorize a search of mental health files as part of the background check process.85 In Minnesota, the authorization also applies to certain alcohol and drug abuse records.

 In Washington, a signed application to purchase a handgun constitutes “a waiver of confidentiality and written request that the department of social and health services, mental health institutions, and other health care facilities release, to an inquiring court or law enforcement agency, information relevant to the applicant’s eligibility to purchase a pistol.”
 This disclosure is mandatory.

-B. Juvenile court records: As described in the Prohibited Purchasers Generally Policy Summary, a number of states prohibit firearm purchase or possession by individuals with certain juvenile convictions.
+B. Juvenile court records: As described in our summary on Categories of Prohibited People, a number of states prohibit firearm purchase or possession by individuals with certain juvenile convictions.
 In order to enforce these laws, Pennsylvania, Utah, and Wisconsin explicitly require a search of juvenile court records as part of a firearm purchaser background check.
 Colorado authorizes, but does not require, the disclosure of juvenile delinquency records for this purpose.
-Other states may include juvenile records in their definition of “criminal history records” or a similar term.84
+Other states may include juvenile records in their definition of “criminal history records” or a similar term.86

 C. Protective order and warrant information: Federal law and the laws in certain states prohibit firearm purchase or possession by individuals subject to domestic violence protective orders or for whom warrants have been issued.
 Wisconsin’s law regarding the background check at the point of sale of a firearm and Massachusetts’ law regarding the background check it conducts before issuing a firearms license both explicitly require a search for protective order records.
 The laws in Minnesota and Massachusetts also mention a search for outstanding warrants.
 Other states may conduct similar searches, although the laws are not explicit.